jimchen2/indoor_localization_oxford_dataset/src/easy_lstm/README.md

 We basically did a really simple thing, like feed everything into LSTM model (split data on the file level)

+# **Improvements**

+## Variance Too High

+If we use the sliding window approach we can easily like make sure they don't overlap to make variance much smaller.

+## Sequence Too Short

+If the sequence is too short then it performs poorly, improving the sequence length to 200 or 300 drastically improves the performance.

 ## Handheld Training

 As we can see it quickly reaches some benchmark(though not bad)